– this page as pdf –

 Holding down the <shift> key will combine the new selection with the currently selected data in XOR-mode.

-Holding down <shift> and <alt> will perform a selection in extended mode, which is AND by default, but can be changed to OR in the Options menu.
+Holding down <shift> and <alt> will perform a selection in extended mode, which is AND by default, but can also be changed to OR in the Options menu.

 When using Selection Sequences, any selection is recorded.
 The selection is represented by a transparent rectangle with 8 handles.
 Use any of these handles to resize the rectangle (slice) or click-drag the rectangle to move (brush).
-The popup-context menu on a selection rectangle will indicate the selection step and offer the choice of changing to a different selection mode (union, intersection, negation, xor), of deleting this step, or the complete sequence.
+The popup-context menu on a selection rectangle will indicate the selection step and offer the choice of changing to a different selection mode (union, intersection, negation, xor), of deleting this step, or of deleting the complete sequence.
 Deleting a single step can also be performed by <backspace>.
 Use <meta-backspace> to delete the complete sequence.
-To query objects covered by a selection rectangle hold down the <shift> key to click trough the rectangle.
+To query objects covered by a selection rectangle hold down the <shift> key to click through the rectangle.

 Selection Sequences can span across plots and more than just one selection can be made per plot.
 To keep track of the selections made, all selections are annotated in the windows menu, just behind the window title, i.e. "Scatterplot(x,y) [2] [4]" tells us that selection steps 2 and 4 have been made in the scatterplot of the variables x and y.